Google Sheets

 Access Spreadsheet

-Before using this node, I must ensure the sheet is shared with public access.
+Before using this node, you must ensure the spreadsheet is shared with public access for this node to function properly.

-If it does not appear as shown above, I can enable public access as follows:
+If it does not appear as shown above, you can enable public access as follows:

 Spreadsheet ID